shichao-an/uhuf/README.md

 ### Usage

-List contents in repository, passing an optional path:
+List contents in the repository, passing an optional path:

     $ uhuf -l
     $ uhuf -l docs